Kennyib007/thorix/readme.md

 - Production-Ready Networking & Security
 - Bonus: Secure with Let’s Encrypt SSL (Certbot) and a custom domain.

-## Server Setup

 **Cloud Provider:** AWS (Amazon Web Services)

-### Steps:
+## Steps:
 1. **Set up base infrastructure**
 To begin preparation for this project a base infrastructure of VPC, Subnets, Route table and internet gateway (igw) is required on AWS

    - Create a VPC on AWS to include required subnet (public or private)
    - Create an internet gateway to enable connection to the internet or endpoints to enable private connections to other services
    - Configure route tables to route traffic from your subnets to igw or required endpoint.

 With a view of expansion and improved availability for my base infrastructure I created a VPC with 4 subnets (2 private, 2 public), route to the internet through an internet gateway, routes and s3endpoint for my private subnets.
 You may adopt an alternative approach to setting up your base infrastructure, provided all required components are present and properly configured.

 ![base](./Base%20Infra.JPG)

 2. **Provision an EC2 Instance with Ubuntu distribution**: